xzackli/fishchips-public/README.md

 ## Basic Example

+The basic workflow using CLASS:
+1. Create an `Observables` object, and describe the parameters, fiducial values, and parameter values for stepping away from the fiducial to estimate derivatives.
+2. Call `Observables.compute_cosmo` with appropriate inputs for the CLASS wrapper, for each cosmology evaluation required for the derivatives, and at the fiducial values.
+3. Create an `Experiment` object and pass the `Observables` object to the `Experiment.get_fisher()` function, get a Fisher matrix back!

 In this example, we'll make some forecasts for the Planck TT/TE/EE constraints on three cosmological parameters: the amplitude `A_s`, spectral index `n_s`, and optical depth to reionization `tau_reio`, holding other parameters fixed.

 ```python
 import fishchips